Make Your Lunch Box CANSA Smart

 - Fresh fruit makes a great snack, as it is easy to eat and not too messy.

-- Serve fruit and vegetables in different ways: chop fruit in to small pieces; serve raw veggie sticks with a vegetable or yoghurt based dip; pack salad for lunch; or add fruit and vegetables to baked goods such as whole-wheat muffins, mini quiches and frittata.
+- Serve fruit and vegetables in different ways: chop fruit into small pieces; serve raw veggie sticks with a vegetable or yoghurt based dip; pack a salad for lunch; or add fruit and vegetables to baked goods such as whole-wheat muffins, mini quiches and frittata.